OctopusDeploy/blog/blog/2020-07/fast-tracking-code-promotion-in-your-ci-cd-pipeline/index.md

 - CD at integration testing.
 - CD at end-to-end testing.

-It’s important to have the CD binary validate stage to ensure we not only get the binary where it needed to go, but that it actually executed as intended.
+It’s important to have the CD binary validate stage to ensure we not only get the binary where it needs to go, but that it actually executed as intended.
 In that case, if we had a bad binary (due to corruption or bad code logic, etc.), we could save a lot of time in our pipeline by failing early and getting that feedback back to the developer quickly.

 ## Which tests when?

 One of the conflicting aspects of code promotion is trying to ensure code is deployed in every environment the same way while only running the necessary tests to ensure a new deployment works as intended.
-An example of this would be running a _load test_ in our QA environment but not other environments.
+An example of this is running a _load test_ in our QA environment but not in other environments.
 Running a load test in every environment would be time consuming and extend the time to deploy (which is the opposite of the goal we are trying to achieve).
 In addition, we probably wouldn’t run load tests in production as we don’t want to take unnecessary risks with our service reliability for live services.

-This begs the question, which tests need to run, when do they need to run, how to differentiate the test that ran, and in which environments should they run?
+This begs the question, which tests need to run, when do they need to run, how to differentiate the tests that run, and in which environments should they run?

 Those are excellent questions and can be broken down by framing them into one of two categories: